 Under the Option Plan the Board may, from time to time, grant options to purchase Common Shares to directors, officers, employees, consultants and other eligible service providers of the Corporation and its subsidiaries and affiliates, if any.
 The Option Plan is a "10% rolling plan" in that it continuously provides for the reservation of a number of Common Shares under the Option Plan, including other securities based compensation arrangements, equal to 10% of the Corporation's issued and outstanding Common Shares on an undiluted basis.
 Thus, the maximum number of Common Shares that may be reserved under the Option Plan and other securities based compensation plans will, from time to time, vary proportionately to the issued and outstanding share capital of the Corporation.
-Further, the Option Plan is a "reloading plan", meaning that when options under the Option Plan expire, are cancelled or are exercised, the number of Common Shares reserved for issuance under such expired, cancelled or the Option Plan.
+Further, the Option Plan is a "reloading plan", meaning that when options under the Option Plan expire, are cancelled or are exercised, the number of Common Shares reserved for issuance under such expired, cancelled or exercised options automatically become eligible to be reallocated pursuant to new stock options under the Option Plan.